limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 Task                                              | Status   | Comments (only if yellow or red)
 ------------                                      | -------- | -------------
-Identify VA application owner                     |Complete     | Wallace French Business Owner; Jonathan Lindow is the PM Initial cloud suitability 6 questions completed   |     | Ken/Intake team have not deployed these yet.
-ITOPs to review if "obsolete" system based on usage     |      | Did Chris Cardella's team review to confirm not an obsolete system?
+Identify VA application owner                     |Complete     | Wallace French Business Owner; Jonathan Lindow is the PM Initial cloud suitability 6 questions completed   |     | Ken/Intake team have not deployed these yet ITOPs to review if "obsolete" system based on usage     |      | Did Chris Cardella's team review to confirm not an obsolete system?
 ECSO Migration wave planning started              |    |  Met with VAEC team; kickoff meetings Baseline costs (pre-cloud) documented             |Complete      |
 Validated ACTIVE users / traffic analytics for past 12 months   |      | B2B tool; used in the data migration and data cleansing process
-ROM and funding information provided (e.g., UFR, research vs. OIT dollars, etc. | Complete     |Under FMBT program VIPR Epics completed                              | Complete |Did epics but not in VIPR; Sharepoint system used by OIT (Austin); follows VIPR process but different reporting system (franchise fund at VA); lack of business ID from ITOPs.
+ROM and funding information provided (e.g., UFR, research vs. OIT dollars, etc. | Complete     |Under FMBT program VIPR Epics completed                              | Complete |Did epics but not in VIPR; Sharepoint system used by OIT (Austin); follows VIPR process but different reporting system (franchise fund at VA); lack of business ID from ITOPs
 Routing tab in VIPR workbook completed            |  | Ken/Intake team has not yet deployed this 100% complete pre-intake checklist                |      | Checklist in development by CAS COMPLETED ALL (PRE Intake) Tasks                  | Green   |